aopecho/appdev-chapters/sending-emails-and-texts.md

 bundle install
 ```

 You will then have access to the `Twilio::REST::Client` class.
-It is used like this:
+After you've [stored your Twilio credentials securely](https://chapters.firstdraft.com/chapters/792){:target="_blank"}, you can use like this:

 ```ruby
 # Retrieve your credentials from secure storage